Warriors-Haven-Gaming/WHFramework/CONTRIBUTING.md

   network traffic.
 For example, a globally executed function shouldn't call a global effect command like `createVehicle` unless the function ensures that only one machine runs it, for example, by using an `isServer` condition.
-- Variables should not be broadcasted over network if it can be hardcoded in the mission, such as composition data.
+- Variables should not be broadcasted over network if it can be easily computed on all clients, such as composition data.
 - Avoid performing critical actions on clients such as broadcasting temporary variables, since clients can disconnect mid-execution and fail to cleanup after themselves.
   If possible, rely on the server for cleanup, or keep variables local to each client.